seangoodvibes/DelugeDocs/docs/introduction/introduction-to-the-deluge.md

-# What can the Deluge do?
+# Introduction to the Deluge

 The Synthstrom Deluge from [Synthstrom Audible](https://synthstrom.com/) is a compact, all-in-one music workstation with a synthesizer, sampler, and sequencer in a single, portable device.
 It’s designed to let musicians sketch out ideas, create complete songs, and perform live, all without a computer.
 The grid layout makes it easy to explore melodies, rhythms, and patterns.
 The Deluge is straightforward to use at a basic level, but also offers incredibly deep features, making it a favourite for both beginner and experienced musicians.
 With a built-in rechargeable battery, the Deluge is a powerful portable studio.